Current Breakdown of Sportsbooks Operating in Arizona

 As is the case with the other states that have legalized sports betting, the minimum age to place sports bets in Arizona is 21.
 And while the options for sports and bets are plentiful, there is absolutely no legal betting on high school sports.
 You can, however, bet on college sports, including on local college teams playing in Arizona.
 But, like a few other states, there are no college proposition bets on individual performances.

 You must be in the state of Arizona to place bets with Arizona-based sportsbooks.
 So if you find yourself at the Four Corners Monument in the Navajo Nation, you can use Arizona online sportsbooks if you are in the Arizona corner.
 If you are in the Colorado corner, use Colorado-based sportsbooks.
-And if you are in the Utah corner, move back to the Arizona corner.
-There is no legal sports betting in Utah.
+And if you are in the Utah corner or New Mexico, move back to the Arizona corner.
+There is no legal sports betting in New Mexico or Utah.
 Betting apps in Arizona make your life a little bit easier, as they will let you know–by way of geolocation–whether or not you are able to participate in Arizona sports betting.

 Each sports betting license costs the operator a $100,000 application fee, a $750,000 initial license fee, and an annual $150,000 renewal fee.
 Employees of sports betting operators must pay a $250 license fee that renews annually for $150.